Al-Nafuur/United-Carts-of-Atari/README.md

 ## Description
-the Atari 2600 PlusCart ist based on Robin Edwards Unocart-2600 (https://github.com/robinhedwards/UnoCart-2600).
+the Atari 2600 PlusCart ist based on Robin Edwards Unocart-2600 (https://github.com/robinhedwards/UnoCart-2600) and the extensions of Christian Speckner's (DirtyHairy) fork (https://github.com/DirtyHairy/UnoCart-2600).
 The PlusCart has no SD-Card, but an ESP8266 to connect to a local WiFi Network and the Internet.
 The PlusCart downloads the ROM-files from an Server in the Internet called the "PlusStore".
 The way this is done is similar to the way the Unocart-2600 loads ROMs from the FAT filesystem on the SD-card, while the VCS is performing a waitroutine in his RAM.

 ## PlusROM